cmstas/Software/dataMCplotMaker/README.md

   1.  cd test/
   2.  root -b -q doAll.C

+##Instructions for Python usage
+This is all that matters.
+Simply open dataMCplotMaker.py and execute it to see an example.
+This is perfectly importable.

 ##Instructions for 1D plots

 To call the function (first 3 are required):